 Neighborhoods are made up of people who have the power to protect each other’s safety.
 By reporting any suspicious circumstances to law enforcement agencies, members of an NW actually increase their own safety.

 Police cannot fight crime they do not know about.
 When alert citizens keep them informed, the police are far more effective against crime and citizens have better protection and safer neighborhoods.
 Join NW to protect your home and stay safe.

-Notify Me - NEW The La Palma Police Department is launching a new Neighborhood Watch community notification system.
-Using the City's website Notify Me feature, residents can sign-up to receive timely Neighborhood Watch bulletins from the Police Department.
+In 2017, the La Palma Police Department launched a Neighborhood Watch community notification system.
+Using the City’s website Notify Me feature, residents can sign-up to receive timely Neighborhood Watch bulletins from the Police Department.
 These bulletins may contain general or specific crime information that is important to your local neighborhood.
 Typical messages would be about multiple criminal incidents (mail theft, burglary, etc.) that have occurred in a general area.
 Sign-up today.